 This wide hybrid surfboard is made for beginners and reinforced in the centre and on the rails for extra stability.

-When looking at the features included and the value for money the winner for the soft surfboard has to be the Giantex 6' Surfboard Surf Foamie Boards.
+When looking at the features included and the value for money the winner for the soft surfboard has to be the Giantex 6' Surfboard Surf Foamie Board.
 This board offers a great overall package and is good for what soft boards are designed for, beginners.
 It may not be able to withstand the highest waves, but anything knee to chest height can be easily ridden and smoothly with control too.

 In conclusion, if you are looking for a beginner board that will withstand all the mistakes that learners make, include everything you need to start straight away, as well as being value for money then this is the best choice.